Fostering Pets in Your Home

 - You can put that spare bedroom to good use

-- Fostering helps you explore many different breeds of dogs and cats
+- Fostering helps you explore many different breeds of dogs, cats, rabbits and small animals

 - If for some reason you can’t keep a full-time companion animal, fostering for short time periods is an ideal solution